MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-auth.md

 Now, follow these steps:

-1. Start your bot
+1. Start your bot.
-2. Open the channel emulator and make sure the "Emulator Url" has its default value of "http://localhost:9000/"
+2. Open the channel emulator and make sure the "Emulator Url" has its default value of "http://localhost:9000/".
 3. Enter your bot's endpoint into the Channel Emulator field labeled "Bot Url."
-The default endpoint for the Bot builder SDK is http://localhost:3978/api/messages
+The default endpoint for the Bot builder SDK is http://localhost:3978/api/messages.
 4. Enter your bot's Microsoft App Id into the field labeled Microsoft App Id.
 5. Enter your bot's Microsoft App Password into the field labeled Microsoft App Password.
 5. Type some text and press enter.